Brown marmorated stink bug: Behavior

-The stink bug is able to emit an odor through holes in its thorax as a defense mechanism against being eaten by predators.
+The stink bug can emit an odor through holes in its thorax as a defense mechanism against being eaten by predators.
 However, simply handling the bug, injuring it, or attempting to move it can trigger it to release the odor.
 The odor is due to trans-2-decenal and trans-2-octenal.
-The smell has been characterized as a "pungent odor that smells like coriander".
+The smell has been characterized as a "pungent odor that smells like cilantro".

-Reports on human cases are rare, but the stink bug's body fluids are toxic and irritating to the human skin and eyes.
+Reports on human cases are rare; the stink bug's body fluids are toxic and irritating to human skin and eyes.
 One case of keratitis has been reported in Taiwan.

 Mating

-During courtship, the male emits pheromones and vibrational signals to communicate with a female, which replies with her own vibrational signals, as in all stink bugs.
+During courtship, the male emits pheromones and vibrational signals to communicate with a female, who replies with her own vibrational signals, as in all stink bugs.
 The insects use the signals to recognize and locate each other.
 Vibrational signals of this species are noted for their low frequency, and one male signal type is much longer than any other previously described signals in stink bugs, although the significance of this is not yet clear.

 Diet

-The brown marmorated stink bug is a sucking insect (like all Hemiptera or "true bugs") that uses its proboscis to pierce the host plant to feed.
+The brown marmorated stink bug is a sap-sucking insect (like all Hemiptera or "true bugs") that uses its proboscis to pierce the host plant to feed.
 This feeding results, in part, in the formation of dimpled or necrotic areas on the outer surface of fruits, leaf stippling, seed loss, and possible transmission of plant pathogens.
 It is an agricultural pest that can cause widespread damage to fruit and vegetable crops.
 In Japan, it is a pest to soybean and fruit crops.
-In the U.S., the brown marmorated stink bug feeds, beginning in late May or early June, on a wide range of fruits, vegetables, and other host plants including peaches, apples, green beans, soybeans, cherries, raspberries, and pears.
+In the U.S., the brown marmorated stink bug feeds, beginning in late May or early June, on a wide range of fruits, vegetables, and other host plants, including peaches, apples, green beans, soybeans, cherries, raspberries, and pears.